Last Updated: March 26, 2026

 You don’t need to install artificial lighting in your aquarium as they are more active during the night and prefer staying at the bottom of the tank throughout the day.

 But, if you still want to make the tank lighted, you can go for LED lights as they are cost-efficient and easy to use.
-These Led lights can be programmed and you can set timers and make sure that they go off during the night for them to breed.
+These Led lights is programmed and you can set timers and make sure that they go off during the night for them to breed.
 This artificial lighting will also assist you with monitoring how your freshwater fish is doing.

 Aquatic Plants and Decoration